PatriciaRodriguesR/PatriciaRodriguesR/README.md

 ##
 * 🎓 I'm a System Analysis and Development student
 * 📚 Currently learning HTML, CSS and JavaScript
-* ⚡️ Fun-Fact: I have a degree in architecture
+* ⚡️ Fun-Fact: I have a degree in Architecture
 * 🌎 From Rio de Janeiro, Brasil

 <div>